DFE/MONK/doc/source/devel.rst

 creators and at least one reviewer.
 To continually ensure good quality of the code, some requirements must be met for a commit to be allowed into ``dev``:

- * All commits refer to an issue on `GitHub`_.
+ * All commits refer to an Issue on `GitHub`_.
- * The issue contains an understandable description of the problem that enables reproduction, if necessesary.
+ * The Issue contains an understandable description of the problem that enables reproduction, if necessesary.
- * The issue contains an understandable and assessable description of the solution.
+ * The Issue contains an understandable and assessable description of the solution.
  * All code changes are well documented, formatted according to the coding standards, and follow high quality standards even in areas that are not specifically mentioned here.
  * Code changes are unit tested with 100% statement coverage for the changes involved.
  * If necessary and possible: integration tests and documentation have been adapted accordingly.
  * Two DFE team members have acknowledged the solution's successful and complete implementation.

-These requirements can be overruled only by 100% acceptance of all developers, reviewers, and both maintainers for a single issue, if considered necessary.
+These requirements can be overruled only by 100% acceptance of all developers, reviewers, and both maintainers for a single Issue, if considered necessary.

 Changes to this list of rules can only be achieved by acceptance at the Stammtisch Meeting.